KavinKishoreI/Scholar-Lite/README.md

 - custom engine: `0.002075s`

 Important note:

-- the SQLite benchmark is a local baseline, not a universal claim against all SQL servers
+- this is a local SQLite baseline, not a universal comparison against all SQL systems
 - `LIKE` is intentionally the naive baseline
-- `FTS5` is the fairer full-text SQL comparison
+- `FTS5` is the more meaningful full-text SQL comparison

 ## Local Performance Notes

 In local testing:

 - repeated backend cached requests dropped to near-microsecond processing times in server logs
 - browser-observed repeated requests were generally in the `5–10 ms` range

 That difference is expected because browser timings include:

 - request/response overhead
 - JSON parsing
 - frontend runtime overhead